wp-plugins/clicface-organi/readme.txt

 * English
 * French

 You can also translate Clicface Organi in your own language, then submit your translation, so everybody would can use it.
 To do it, we have [a project hosted at Transifex](https://www.transifex.com/projects/p/clicface-trombi/) where you can add the translation in your language.
-It’s simple, fast and effective.
+It's simple, fast and effective.

 = I would like to insert as much employees as I need in an Org Chart.
 How can I do? = For unlimited use, we suggest you to choose the best version for you with our [comparison table](http://www.clicface.com/pricing/).